annasrauther/code-with-nas/README.md

-# Code with Nas - HeadstartWp App
+# Code with Nas - HeadstartWP App

 "Code with Nas" is a focused Proof of Concept (POC) developed as part of a job application, inspired by insights from 30 Seconds of Code.
 It offers tailored code snippets and informative articles to enhance the development experience.